GJZwiers/deno-config-init/README.md

 ## Installation

-Use the `deno install` command to install the executable.
-It is recommended to specify the version in the URL, if no version is passed the latest will be installed.
+Use `deno install` to install the executable.
+It is recommended to specify a version number in the URL, if no version is passed the latest will be installed.

 To upgrade an existing installation include `-f`.